MontiCore/monticore/docs/BestPractices-Language-Design.md

   like a *framework* with explicit extension points.
-  Extension points may be (empty) hook methods to be filled, Java interfaces to be implemented and their objects injected to the code e.g. via factories, builders od simply method parameters.
+  Extension points may be (empty) hook methods to be filled, Java interfaces to be implemented and their objects injected to the code e.g. via factories, builders or simply method parameters.
 * A principle for *modularity* for the the *generator*, the *generated code*, and the *RTE* is to design parts of them as independent library functions (or larger: components) that can be used if needed.